Financial highlights

 S&P Global

 This rating expects our financial performance to remain strong and is based on several factors.
 These include our development programme, our strong liquidity position, and our timely response to the challenges presented by the volatile economic environment we’re operating in.
-We achieved 400 new homes in 2022/2023 working with our partners.
+We provided 252 new homes in 2023/2024 with our partners.
 As part of our Corporate Strategy for 2022-2025, we’re committed to providing 1,500 new affordable homes.